 Since the gray scale variations within each region are usually gradual but the edges are supposed to be rapid variations in color, we suspect that a simple highpass filter could detect edges.
 Try the first difference filter on an image such as echart which has only black and white regions.
 Display the result as a grayscale image.
-How well does the filter work on vertical and horizontal edges?
+How well does the filter work on vertical and horizontal edges? what about edges at an angle?
+Explain.

-3.8 The Slope-Threshold Function
+3.7 The Slope-Threshold Function

 If we accept the assumption that color (or grayscale) should change rapidly at an edge, all we have to do is mark the points whose neighbors have greatly different values.
 For a single point in the image, this means comparing the point's value to the values of its neighbors.
 If the absolute value of the difference between one point and the next in any direction is greater than some threshold value, the point is probably on an edge.
-Figure 3 shows a binary (black/white) image where the pixels greater than the threshold are black.
+Figure 2 shows a binary (black/white) image where the pixels greater than the threshold are black.

-Figure 3: Binary image (right) of edge detections on the $200 \times 200$ "Tools" grayscale image (left).
+Figure 2: Binary image (right) of edge detections on the 200×200 "Tools" grayscale image (left).